ualberta-rcg/vulcan-ood/INSTALLATION.md

 4. **Configure backup** and recovery procedures
 5. **Document** your specific configuration

-Refer to `CONFIGURATION.md` for detailed configuration options and `REQUIREMENTS.md` for system requirements.
+Refer to `CONFIGURATION.md` for detailed configuration options with examples and comments, and `REQUIREMENTS.md` for system requirements.